Company of St Boniface

-- making a difference to the community or in their field of ministry;
+- Making a difference in their church community or field of ‘ministry’

 - Innovation and entrepreneurship

 - Changing things, with an emphasis on achievement

-- improving lives for people less able to help themselves;
+- Improving life for people less able to help themselves

-- displaying moral courage and vision in making and delivering difficult choices.
+- Displaying moral courage and vision in making and delivering tough choices

 Bishop Robert will assess nominations and make awards with the help of an advisory panel.

 St Boniface was born in Crediton in Devon in around 675AD and is credited with bringing Christianity to Germany.
 For this, some historians call him the “First European” and he is still revered in Germany to this day.

 He was given the Anglo-Saxon name Wynfrith, meaning “friend of peace” as a child, taking the name Boniface, meaning “good deeds” when he entered the monastery in Exeter.

 The gifted scholar and poet was ordained as a priest and became a missionary to Frisia in northern Europe before being consecrated as a bishop in 722.